 - Have strong verbal, communication, and presentation skills since that is what most of your job will entail – convincing people or firms to invest in certain domains.

 Investment Banking is a high demand career in India.
 Professionals who specialize in Finance from reputed institutions like IIM select this as a career option.
 One of the highest paying jobs worldwide, an Investment Banker helps their client (a bank or a firm) invest their money wisely for the highest possible returns.
+It is one of the highest paid jobs in India.
 It has always been one of the best jobs in India, and dealing with money – yours and others – is the stuff of dreams.

 Investment Bankers offer a host of financial services proprietary trading, trading securities, assisting in mergers and acquisitions (M&As), and to help their clients raise money in capital markets by issuing debt or selling equity in the companies.